What you need to know about Freezer paper piecing

 What you'll need

 Either Printable Freezer paper sheets or Freezer paper roll.
-You can either print the templates on Printable Freezer paper sheets or print them on paper and trace onto Freezer paper from the roll.
+You can either print the templates on Printable Freezer paper sheets or print them on paper and trace onto Freezer paper from the roll (iron freezer paper on the printed template so it doesn´t shift, trace with a pencil and ruler, then cut).

 I printed my templates on Printable freezer paper sheets